MicrosoftDocs/azure-dev-docs/articles/python/get-started-intelligent-app-chat.md

 ---
-title: Get started with the ChatGPT + Enterprise Python data sample
+title: Get started with the ChatGPT + Enterprise data sample in Python
 description: Get started with Python and intelligent search across your own data using an Azure OpenAI chat app.
 Easily deploy with Azure Developer CLI. ms.date: 10/25/2023 ms.topic: get-started